$q$-Witt vectors and $q$-Hodge complexes: q -de Rham Witt complexes in the smooth case

-is an isomorphism, it's enough to do so after degree-wise application of the functors $(-)[1/m]$ and $(-)_p^\complete$ for all prime factors $p\mid m$.
-Furthermore, as both sides are degree-wise derived $(q-1)$-complete, the localisation can be replaced by $(-)[1/m]_{(q-1)}^\complete$ instead.
+is an isomorphism, it's enough to do so after degree-wise application of the functors $(-)[1/N]$ and $(-)_p^\complete$ for $p\mid N$, where $N\neq 0$ is divisible by $m$.
+Furthermore, as both sides are degree-wise derived $(q-1)$-complete, the localisation can be replaced by $(-)[1/N]_{(q-1)}^\complete$ instead.
 We've seen in the proof of \cref{lem:H*pTorsionFree} that the complex $\qHodge_{R/A,\square}^*/(q^m-1)$ satisfies the conditions of \cref{lem:TechnicalCompletionLemma}.
-Hence the functors $(-)_p^\complete$ and $(-)[1/m]_{(q-1)}^\complete$ commute with taking cohomology, and all completions can be computed as underived completions.
+Hence the functors $(-)_p^\complete$ and $(-)[1/N]_{(q-1)}^\complete$ commute with taking cohomology, and all completions can be computed as underived completions.

 Let's consider $p$-completions first.
-Let $\alpha$ be the exponent of $p$ in the prime factorisation of $m$.
+Let $\alpha\coloneqq v_p(m)$ be the exponent of $p$ in the prime factorisation of $m$.
 Both $F_{m/p^\alpha}\circ V_{m/p^\alpha}=m/p^\alpha$ and $V_{m/p^\alpha}\circ F_{m/p^\alpha}=[m/p^\alpha]_{q^{p^\alpha}}$ are invertible over $\IZ_p\qpower$, hence